-d'- There are no large trees on Faroe and Oerkney islands.
+d'- There are no large trees on Faroe and Orkney islands.

-e'- The Faroe, Oerkney and Sardinia islands are situated far away from the mainland.
+e'- Faroe, Orkney and Sardinia islands are situated far away from the mainland.
 Therefore, all electromagnetic sources such as the base stations, the TV transmitters, the high voltage transmission lines have to be place around the residential area on the islands.
-In addition, the natural electromagnetic features of the islands in terms of the appropriateness of MS disease were tested.
-Also, the stress of a living person in a region like the Faroe, Oerkney islands which has sunshine only five days in a year, can be compared with others.

-Not only for these islands, learning of the electromagnetic properties of anywhere in the world is as vital as determining the weather reports in the world we live on it.
+In addition, the natural electromagnetic features of the islands in terms of the appropriateness for the occurence of MS disease were tested.
+Also, the stress of a living person in a region like Faroe, Orkney islands which has sunshine only five days in a year, can be compared with others.
+Learning of the electromagnetic properties is as vital as determining the weather reports, not just for these islands but for all around the world.
 Therefore, the maps, showing the distribution of electromagnetic field, covering the entire electromagnetic spectrum, will be important for the protection of the health of the living things and the environment.
-After this approach, MS disease will not remain as an unsolved mystery for the Faroe, Oerkney and Sardinia Islands anymore.
+After this approach, MS disease will not remain as an unsolved mystery for Faroe, Orkney and Sardinia Islands anymore.

 Acknowledgement-The author would like to thank Mr. Yaman Akgün in Yeditepe University, Mrs.Ümit Canbay and Begimay Ida Schmidt for their contributions in the preparation of the paper.